awwright/http-progress/draft-wright-http-patch-byterange.md

 ## Recovering from interrupted PUT

 Servers do not necessarily save the results of an incomplete upload; since most clients prefer atomic writes, many servers will discard an incomplete upload.
-A mechanism to indicate a preference for atomic vs. non-atomic writes may be defined at a later time.
+The "transaction" preference is intended as a way for a client to indicate it prefers partial writes that won't be lost in the event of an interruption.

-Byte range PATCH cannot by itself be used to recover from an interrupted PUT that updates an existing document.
-If the server operation is atomic, the entire operation will be lost.
-If the server saves the upload, it may not possible to know how much of the request was received by the server, and what was old content that already existed.
+While partial writes may work for uploading new resources, this cannot by itself be used to recover from an interrupted PUT that's overwriting an existing document, since it is difficult to know how much of the request was received by the server, versus what was old content that already existed.

 One technique would be to use a 1xx interim response to indicate a location where the partial upload is being stored.
 If PUT request is interrupted, the client can make PATCH requests to this temporary, non-atomic location to complete the upload.
-When the last part is uploaded, the original interrupted PUT request will finish.
+When the last part is uploaded, the original target resource will be in the same state as if it had finished without interruption.

 ## Truncation